 For Bug Reporting and Crash Reporting, you can check the visual representation of the user steps by clicking on the "Repro Steps" button.
 This will display the set of steps the user took while in a specific view.
 All the interactions that took place in this view are grouped together until the user navigates away from the view.

-For more details and instructions on how to enable or disable user steps, please look at our documentation (iOS, Android, React Native, Cordova & Xamarin).
+For more details and instructions on how to enable or disable user steps, please look at our documentation (iOS, Android, React Native).

-Now that you've checked out the User Steps and Visual Repro Steps, you might want to see the rest of the log types we send with each report: network logs, Instabug logs, console logs, and user events.
+Now that you've reviewed the User Steps and Visual Repro Steps, you might want to review the other log types we send with each report: network logs, Instabug logs, console logs, and user events.